 - Listening skills – communication is not just about getting your ideas across, it is also about actively listening to other people’s thoughts and taking them on board.
 People are more likely to listen to you if you've shown them the same courtesy.

 - Presentation skills – To communicate effectively in the workplace, you need to be able to present your information clearly.
-Presentation skills doesn’t just mean knowing how to put a good set of powerpoint slides together (though this can help), it means engaging and connecting with an audience to get your message across.
+Presentation skills doesn’t just mean knowing how to put a good set of powerpoint slides together, it means engaging and connecting with an audience to get your message across.

 - Tailoring information to suit the audience – As well as being able to decide what information is important and how to present it, a good communicator is able to tailor that information to suit their audience.
 You wouldn't use the same language in an informal meeting with close colleagues as you would to present the same information to a group of external clients, for example.